Time Zones in United Arab Emirates

 does United Arab Emirates use daylight saving time?

 No, the United Arab Emirates does not use daylight saving time.
-The country stays on UTC+4 year-round, which means clocks do not move forward in spring or backward in autumn.
+The country stays on UTC+4 for the entire year, and clocks do not change in spring or autumn.

 what is the time difference between United Arab Emirates and UTC?

 The time difference between the United Arab Emirates and UTC is +4 hours.
-In practical terms, when it is 12:00 noon UTC, it is 4:00 PM in Abu Dhabi or Dubai.
+In other words, the country’s standard time is UTC+4 under Asia/Dubai.

 what currency does United Arab Emirates use?